-- 1 Changes in European accounting methods mean joint venture financials are not included in revenue
+- 1. Changes in European accounting methods mean joint venture financials are not included in revenue

-- 2 Defense re venue based on percentage provided by company; (includes Sukhoi, MiG and Irkut)
+- 2. Defense revenue based on percentage provided by company; (includes Sukhoi, MiG and Irkut)

-- 3 Acquired URS
+- 3. Acquired URS

-- 4 Fiscal year ended 1/31/15
+- 4. Fiscal year ended 1/31/15

-- 5 F igures provided in US dollars
+- 5. Figures provided in US dollars

-- 6 Fiscal year ended 3/31/15
+- 6. Fiscal year ended 3/31/15

-- 7 ATK merger with Orbital completed in February 2015
+- 7. ATK merger with Orbital completed in February 2015

-- 8 Acquired by Harris in May
+- 8. Acquired by Harris in May

-- 9 Fiscal year ended 6/30/15
+- 9. Fiscal year ended 6/30/15

-- 10 Acquired Excelis in May
+- 10. Acquired Excelis in May

-- 11 Fiscal year ended 6/27/15
+- 11. Fiscal year ended 6/27/15

-- 12 Fiscal year ended 9/30/14
+- 12. Fiscal year ended 9/30/14

-- 13 Calculations based on US military contracts; does not include Foreign Military Sales undisclosed by company
+- 13. Calculations based on US military contracts; does not include Foreign Military Sales undisclosed by company

-- 14 Fiscal year ended 11/30/14 (formerly GenCorp)
+- 14. Fiscal year ended 11/30/14 (formerly GenCorp)

-- 15 Completed acquisition of Samsung Techwin and Samsung Thales in June
+- 15. Completed acquisition of Samsung Techwin and Samsung Thales in June

-- 16 Fiscal year ended 8/31/14
+- 16. Fiscal year ended 8/31/14

-- 17 2013 revenue was recalculated
+- 17. 2013 revenue was recalculated

-- 18 Takeover by Hanwha completed in June
+- 18. Takeover by Hanwha completed in June

-- 19 Fiscal year ended 5/31/15
+- 19. Fiscal year ended 5/31/15

-- 20 Fiscal year ended 10/31/14
+- 20. Fiscal year ended 10/31/14

-- 21 Por tion of Nammo sales no longer included
+- 21. Portion of Nammo sales no longer included

-- 22 For year ended 3/31/2014
+- 22. For year ended 3/31/2014

-- 23 Hewlett Packard can't be missed because of the numerous financial holdings it has in the Netherlands.
-Almost all of them are based at Startbaan 16 in Amstelveen (near Amsterdam and international air hub Schiphol, where also the headquarters of Hewlett Packard Nederland are based.
+- 23. Hewlett Packard can't be missed because of the numerous financial holdings it has in the Netherlands.
+Almost all of them are based at Startbaan 16 in Amstelveen (near Amsterdam and international air hub Schiphol, where the headquarters of Hewlett Packard Nederland are also based.

-- 24 GE has subsidiaries in the Bahamas, Bermuda, Ireland and Singapore, but won't disclose how much of its offshore cash is in these low-tax destinations.
+- 24. GE has subsidiaries in the Bahamas, Bermuda, Ireland and Singapore, but won't disclose how much of its offshore cash is in these low-tax destinations.
 In its 2009 annual report, GE noted that it had reclassified \$2 billion of previously earned foreign profits as "permanently reinvested" offshore, and said that this change resulted "in an income tax benefit of \$700 million."
-Since \$700 million is 35 percent of \$2 billion, this is an admission that the expected foreign tax rate on this \$2 billion of offshore cash was exactly zero, which in turn strongly suggests that GE's "permanent reinvestment" plan for this \$2 billion involved assigning it to one of its tax haven subsidiaries.
+Since \$700 million is 35 per cent of \$2 billion, this is an admission that the expected foreign tax rate on this \$2 billion of offshore cash was exactly zero, which in turn strongly suggests that GE's "permanent reinvestment" plan for this \$2 billion involved assigning it to one of its tax haven subsidiaries.

-Chapter 5 - Corruption and misbehavior
+CHAPTER 5 Corruption and misbehaviour

 The arms industry is notorious for being corrupt.
-Transparency International estimates that 20 billion US\$ is lost every year because of this.
-The Stockholm International Peace Research Institute (SIPRI) estimates that corruption in arms trade contributes approximately 40 per cent to all corruption in global transactions.
-For most large global defence companies, recent (allegations of) corruption cases can be found.
-This behaviour pushes up the price of global military purchases.
+Transparency International estimates that \$20 billion is lost every year because of this.
+61 The Stockholm International Peace Research Institute (SIPRI) estimates that corruption in arms trade contributes approximately 40 per cent to all corruption in global transactions.62 For most large global defence companies, many recent (allegations of) corruption cases can be found.63 This behaviour pushes up the price of global military purchases.
 Countries do not only have to pay for the weapon, but also for the black money used to make the deal happen.

 The mailbox companies do not have a good record either.
-In a OECD report on implementing anti-corruption policies, it is stated that "out of the 22 foreign bribery allegations mentioned, 12 concern mailbox companies."
-The OECD fears that circumventing rules may happen using the postbox companies.
-It fears that the Dutch authorities do not prioritize investigations and prosecutions, which are low.64
+In a OECD report on implementing anticorruption policies, it is stated that "out of the 22 foreign bribery allegations mentioned, 12 concern mailbox companies."
+The OECD fears that circumventing rules may happen using the mailbox companies.
+It fears that the Dutch authorities do not prioritise investigations and prosecutions, which are low.64

 When evading taxes is not wrong de jure, de facto it must be regarded as unethical for corporations in general.
-This is even more the case when this kind of policies are followed by defence corporations.
-They are dependent on acquisitions by States which are paid for by tax dollars of citizens and small, mid cap and large companies.
+This is even more the case when these kind of practices involve defence corporations.
+They are dependent on acquisitions by states which are paid for by tax dollars of citizens and small, medium and large companies.
 The profits of the defence corporations are depending on a smooth running tax system.
-Cashing the advantages, but not paying the price, seems to be the motto though.
+Cashing in on the advantages, but not paying the price, seems to be the motto of the defence companies.